tommarshall/next-kontent-on-demand-isr-demo/README.md

 ### URL Slug Changes

-Next.js' `unstable_revalidate` requires a URL path to revalidate a page.
+Next.js' `revalidate()` requires a URL path to revalidate a page.

 Kontent's webhook requests do not contain any detail regarding the change, nor does the Delivery API allow us to ask for older versions of a content item.

-So if we change the URL slug of content item in Kontent, the webhook handler API route generates the URL path using the new URL slug value, which causes `unstable_revalidate` to error, as it cannot find a page to revalidate for that new path.
+So if we change the URL slug of content item in Kontent, the webhook handler API route generates the URL path using the new URL slug value, which causes `revalidate()` to error, as it cannot find a page to revalidate for that new path.

 If `fallback: true` or `fallback: blocking` is set for the page route then the page will be visible at the new path, but unless we set a `revalidate` duration for thge page route the page will continue to serve from the old path as well.

 ### Wider Revalidation

 Neither the [`pages/index.js`](./pages/index.js) nor the [`pages/posts/[slug].js`](./pages/posts/[slug].js) `getStaticProps` in this example declare a `revalidate` duration.
-This means Next.js will use the default value of `false` (no revalidation) and only revalidate the page on-demand, when `unstable_revalidate` is called.
+This means Next.js will use the default value of `false` (no revalidation) and only revalidate the page on-demand, when `revalidate()` is called.

 Currently, the [`api/revalidate.js`](./pages/api/revalidate.js) endpoint will only revalidate the immediate post page when a post is changed.
 That's fine for this proof-of-concept, but for production we'd need to consider that: